avera1988/Genome_Assembly_lecture/Doc/GenomeAssembly.md

-# Here you will find the code for using SPADES assembler
+# Assembly a Klebsiella pneumonie bacterial genome using Illumina and Nanopore sequencing technologies

+## Working with Illumina reads:

-### First we need to create a directory named SPADES in the Illumina folder and bring the TrimGalored q=30 fastq files.
+First we need to create a directory named SPADES in the Illumina folder and bring the TrimGalored q=30 fastq files.

 ```console
 [avera2020@pc-124-131 RawReads.dir]$ cd /home/avera/Genome_Assembly.May.2021/RawReads.dir/Illumina/